 Carne Asada

-Carne Asada is Spanish for meat (specifically beef) on a stick.
-Typically consumed as a late night snack, but also served as a dinner main, Carne Asada is another typical Costa Rican food.
-It is often eaten with tortillas along with other local favourites like black beans, onions, guacamole, etc.
+Carne Asada is Spanish for roasted or grilled meat (specifically beef).
+Typically consumed as a late night snack but also served as a dinner main, Carne Asada is another typical Costa Rican food.
+It is often eaten with tortillas along with other local favorites like black beans, onions, guacamole, etc.

 Tres Leches Cake